codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="100%"
     %}

-The wizard also creates and runs a sample pipeline that you can see in your Codefresh UI.
+  The Wizard also creates and runs a sample pipeline that you can see in your Codefresh UI.

   {% include image.html
   lightbox="true"
   file="/images/administration/runner/sample-pipeline.png"
   url="/images/administration/runner/sample-pipeline.png"